zenstackhq/zenstack-docs/docs/guides/typing-json.md

 Strongly typed JSON fields must be annotated with the `@json` attribute.
 The purpose is to make them easily distinguishable from relational fields.

+The feature is only supported for PostgreSQL database for now.

 :::

 ## `PrismaClient` typing